-Widespread use of social media and networking sites by consumers has greatly increased the speed and accessibility of information dissemination.
+Widespread use of social media and networking sites by consumers has greatly increased the accessibility and speed of dissemination of information.
 Negative or inaccurate posting or comments about us in the media or on any social networking website, whether accurate or inaccurate, or the disclosure of non-public sensitive information through social media, could generate adverse publicity that could damage the reputation of our brands.
 In addition, given the association of our individual products with us, an issue with one of our products could negatively affect the reputation of our other products, or us as a whole, thereby potentially adversely impacting our financial results.

-Product liability claims and withdrawals or recalls could adversely affect our sales and operating results and the reputation of our brands.
+• Product liability claims and withdrawals or recalls could adversely affect our sales and operating results and the reputation of our brands.